 In addition to the general tips on our How to Hire a Contractor page, you may need to consider some specific issues when hiring a contractor for this particular kind of work.
 Here are some additional things to keep in mind:

 - To get the most out of your windows, doors and skylights, have them installed by trained professionals according to manufacturer instructions.
 Otherwise, your warranty may be void.

 - If installation requires scraping lead-based paint, be sure to take proper precautions.

 - If you plan to install ENERGY STAR windows or doors, be sure to look for the ENERGY STAR label and confirm that the product is ENERGY STAR rated for your specific climate zone.

 To search a list of contractors in your area provided by the Better Business Bureau, visit the Energy Action Planner, right on this site.

-In addition to energy and financial saving, energy efficient water heaters and low-flow fixtures have other benefits.
+In addition to energy and financial savings, energy efficient windows and doors have other benefits such as:

-There are a number of financial incentives and programs for water heating.
+There are a number of financial incentives and programs available.
 See the Energy Action Planner for additional information on financial incentives in your area.

-Be sure to check local regulations regarding size, location, venting and fuel restrictions for water heaters.
+Be sure to check local regulations regarding installation of windows, doors and skylights.